Puma abandons sailing for running as profit sinks

 The German company, which on Thursday reported a 70 percent drop in its annual profit, is going through its biggest reorganization in 20 years to restore the business and get its products back in fashion in the United States, Europe and China.

-The group is closing stores, cutting product lines and last month said it would stop sponsoring rugby union football in Europe, no longer providing kit for Ireland's team after the next season.
+The group is closing stores, cutting product lines and last month said it would stop sponsoring rugby union football, no longer providing kit for Ireland's team after the next season.

 Outgoing chief executive Franz Koch, leaving as part of a management shake-up instigated by Puma's 82 percent owner PPR (PRTP.PA), told journalists on Thursday it would take "some time" before the restructuring brought visible success.